Perth—Wellington (provincial electoral district)

 Perth—Wellington is a provincial electoral district in Ontario, Canada, that has been represented in the Legislative Assembly of Ontario since the 2007 provincial election.

-It was created in 2003 from parts of Dufferin—Peel—Wellington—Grey, Perth—Middlesex and Waterloo—Wellington ridings.
+It was created in 2003 from parts of Dufferin—Peel—Wellington—Grey, Perth—Middlesex, and Waterloo—Wellington ridings.

-It consists of the County of Perth, and the Town of Minto and the townships of Mapleton and Wellington North in the County of Wellington.
+The riding consists of the County of Perth, and the Town of Minto and the townships of Mapleton and Wellington North in the County of Wellington.